-Although the pre-Amendments APPI regime gave a data subject the right to require a data controller to correct, delete or cease to use, etc. its personal information33, it did not provide a mechanism for the data subject to enforce those rights; a data subject may now enforce those rights by civil action if such a request is not complied with within two weeks of being made.
+Although the current APPI regime gives a data subject the right to require a data controller to correct, delete or cease to use, etc. its personal information, it does not provide a mechanism for the data subject to enforce those rights.
+From the Implementation Date, a data subject may enforce these rights by civil action if such a request is not complied with within two weeks of being made.

-In addition, when personal information is no longer needed for its specified purpose, the data controller must make efforts to delete it.
+In addition, when personal information^[33] is no longer needed for its specified purpose, the data controller must make efforts to delete it.